metakgp/iit-kgp-network/README.md

 ### Step 6: Bill Management

 This is a very important setup, to avoid any extra charges from your debit card.
-Watch this video - [To be updated](). <br/>
+Watch this video - [Billing and Terminating Instances](https://www.youtube.com/watch?v=Ptij0mq1Mv4). <br/>
 Remember to use only one instance. <br/>
 Remember that bandwidth is _**free upto 100GB per month**_, so its better not to waste resource on the vpn.
 Use it for daily usages like whatsapp, discord, etc. Prevent torrenting, etc. which can eat up resources.<br/>
 Remember to check your usage weekly/biweekly as shown in the video.<br/><br/>